Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 Whew, that was a lot of information.
 To recap, implementing your own state transition function is as simple as plugging
 a Runtime, a Transaction Verifier, and some Transaction Hooks into the pre-built app template.
-Once you've done that, you can integrate with any DA layer and ZKVM to create a Sovereign Rollup.
+Once you've done that, you can integrate with any DA layer and zkVM to create a Sovereign Rollup.